Frequently Asked Questions

 Paper Application Pharmacy Technician Registration Reinstatement

 You will be required to submit 20 hours of continuing education.
-At least 8 of those hours must be live.
 You may submit CE hours completed within the past two years.

 Hours completed in excess of requirements may be carried forward in the next registration year but may not be carried forward for more than one registration year.
 It is the registrants responsibility to document credits used for each renewal period.

 9. How many continuing education hours are required to renew my Pharmacy Technician Registration?